jmfr236/uky-campus-expansion/README.md

 ## III.
 Conclusion

-Provide a brief (one or two paragraphs) statement to conclude the proposal.
-This will likely be restating what you said in the introduction, but also (re)consider the format we used in the first assignment (a topic with a motivating question).
+UK's campus is ever changing, it is interesting to see how the University has grown since its founding in 1865.
+Through this project I learned so many little facts about campus that make my walks through campus a bit more inspiring than just seeing a bunch of buildings.
+I hope this map engages users with the history of UK's campus and helps them gain a better understanding of how campus got to where it is today and where it may go in the future.

-In the future I would like to have buildings update with the parcel time slider.
+Later, I would like to have buildings update with the parcel time slider.
 We have all the information to achieve this but the pop-ups between the parcel and building polygons conflict with each other and at some points will not allow you to select smaller parcels under buildings.
 I am considering removing pop-ups from the parcel data and adding pop-ups for the buildings.
-THe general public would not find the parcel details valuable, only valuable for FM personnel.
+The general public would not find the parcel details valuable, only valuable for FM personnel.
 I would also like to add a Road Ownership layer.
-Lastly improve the for mobile use, I would like the image modal content to adjust dynamically with screen sizes.
-Create a scrollable story map with a some background information and discuss the importance of parcel data.
+Lastly improve for mobile use, I would like the image modal content to adjust dynamically with smaller screen sizes.
+Possibly create a scrollable story map with a some background information and discuss the importance of parcel data to go along with the interactive map.

 ## IV.
 References